loopback-kr/KakaoTalkAdGuard/README.md

 ## Known issues

-- In KakaoTalk version 4, the ADs may appear when user log-in at first time.
-If the KakaoTalk window is moved, the ADs will disappear.
+- In KakaoTalk version 4, Ads can appear when user logs-in or resizes KakaoTalk window.
+In this case, the ADs will disappear when you move the KakaoTalk window.

 - On Windows with HiDPI, the trayicon menu is displayed in an abnormal position.